sg893052/sonic-buildimage/release_documents/SONiC-User-Manual.md

 ## 1.1 Download Image

-We have one SONiC Image per ASIC vendor.
-You can download SONiC Image [here](https://github.com/Azure/SONiC/wiki/Supported-Devices-and-Platforms)
+You can download SONiC Image from Broadcom docSAFE portal.

-You can also build SONiC from source and the instructions can be found [here](https://github.com/Azure/sonic-buildimage).

 Once the image is available in your local machine, the image can be installed via ONIE either by installing over the network or using a USB thumb drive as given in following sub-sections.
 In case if the device is already preloaded with SONiC image, the device can be booted without the installation process.